garrettkrohn/treekanga/README.md

 - Create new worktrees with smart branch handling
 - List all worktrees in a repository
-- Clean up stale worktrees
-- Delete worktrees with an interactive selector
+- Delete worktrees with stale branch filtering and interactive selector
 - Clone repositories as bare worktrees
 - Zoxide integration for quick navigation
 - Simple YAML configuration